fafifah/MyProjects/Data Science/Clustering Analysis of 2D Gaussian Distributions using K-Means Algorithm/README.md

-The progress of the k-means algorithm was visualized at each iteration, showing the movement of the centroids.
-Additionally, the process was repeated with different random initial seeds to observe the effect on the clustering results.

 Furthermore, the study explored the impact of varying the parameters of the Gaussian distributions (mean and variance) on the clustering results.
 It was found that regardless of changes in the mean and standard deviation, the optimal number of clusters remained the same.